 The 2010 KIDS COUNT Data Book ranks Georgia 42 out of 50 states on 10 critical areas related to health, safety, education, and employment.
 Georgia has historically ranked in the bottom ten states.
 For the past three years we’ve teetered between 41 and 43.
 Some would say we’ve hit a plateau, while our evaluators tell us that to break out of the bottom—we were ranked 50th in the first report—is a phenomenal feat given Georgia’s context.

 By Benjamin Nanes

 This November, Georgians will vote on adding a $10 fee to vehicle registrations, to be directed toward trauma care.
 Or is it a tax?
 If you listen to the pundits and politicians, the fee versus tax debate defines the referendum.
 But they’re wrong; nothing could be less relevant.
 Georgia needs dedicated funding for a trauma care system that will save lives and help the state’s economy, not a petty debate over what constitutes a “fee” or a “tax.”
 The question is simple.
 Is it worth $10 to save a life?
-The answer should be simple too. (more…)
+The answer should be simple too.
+But if you strike up the conversation with customers of places like George’s TreadHunter Tire Shops, you will quickly notice how divided we really are. (more…)

 By June Deen